coconutbeaches/coco-passport-proxy/coco-instructions-final.md

    • Printed text fallback + enhancement if MRZ fails
    • **OCR fallback normalization**: When MRZ unavailable, normalize names to uppercase and strip diacritics (é→E, ñ→N) for database consistency
    • Normalize all data to proper formats
+   • **Ask for clarification**: If specific fields are unclear, ask user for those exact fields (e.g., "What is the birthdate of Paul Smith?")

 3. Batch submit — POST /coco-gpt-batch-passport with:
    {